 Zyro’s Website Builder offers free designer templates with web-safe fonts.

-Best fonts for websites recap
+Best fonts for websites are web-safe

 Web-safe fonts are extremely important for website design.
 They ensure your site looks good across all devices.